 Frequently Asked Questions

-The AI 1200 atomic absorption spectrometer covers a wavelength range of 185 to 900 nm.
+The AI 1200 atomic absorption spectrometer covers a wavelengths of 185 to 900 nm.
 All lines used in AAS fall into this wavelength range.
 (The highest analytical line used in AAS is 852.1 nm for Cs).

 Yes.
-The AI 1200 atomic absorption spectrometer offers four different bandwidths, 0.2, 0.6, and 1.2 nm.
-We also carry a reduced height 0.6 band for GF operation.
+The AI 1200 atomic absorption spectrometer offers four different bandwidths; 0.2, 0.6, and 1.2 nm as well as a reduced height 0.6 band for GF operation.
 In AAS, sensitivity and linearity are improved by using narrower bandwidths.
 On the other hand, the selection of a bandwidth should also ensure that enough energy from the hollow cathode lamp passes through the optical system, thus achieving the highest possible signal-to-noise ratio.
 Because of the high performance of Aurora’s Hollow Cathode Lamps, a bandwidth of 0.2 nm can be used for the majority of AAS applications.
-The bandwidth of 1.0 nm is very rarely used.
+The bandwidth of 1.2 nm is very rarely used.

 A background absorption of up to 2.5 absorbance units with a changing rate of 10 absorbance units per second can be accurately corrected.